Plank theorems and their applications: a survey: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Thomas Ransford for reviewing earlier versions of this work and providing plenty of helpful comments that helped improve the quality of this survey.
-The author is also grateful to Keith Ball for pointing out the work of Beauzamy that is presented in \cref{sec:ubp}.
+The author would like to thank Thomas Ransford for reviewing earlier versions of this work and providing plenty of helpful comments which helped improve the quality of this survey.
+The author is also grateful to Gergely Ambrus and Alexandr Polyanskii for suggesting many new references, and Keith Ball for pointing out the work of Beauzamy that is presented in \cref{sec:ubp}.
+Finally, the author thanks the referees for their helpful comments and suggestions, especially for bringing forth recent work and references.